 Contractor Partnership Program

 Contractors who hold agreements meeting certain criteria with DHS are required to establish a TANF hiring target that supports TANF beneficiaries in obtaining employment with the contractor, grantee, or their subcontractors.
-DHS-CPP staff works cooperatively with contractors to meet their hiring goals by assisting with connections to the department's employment and training programs.
-DHS-CPP staff are also available to provide technical assistance as needed.
+CPP staff works cooperatively with contractors to meet their hiring goals by assisting with connections to the Department's employment and training programs.
+CPP staff is also available to provide technical assistance as needed.

 The Benefits of CPP Participation

 In addition to supporting communities and families through employment opportunities, the program has several additional benefits for employers:

 GRAPHIC: Benefits for Employers of Hiring DHS Program Participants.